orycho/Intro/README.md

 It is also supposed to be a useful language throughout a programmer's career.

-This is version 0.1 and a few things are still missing:
-* Modules
-* generated code leaks memory
-* standard library, I/O especially
-* the repl is flaky, it likes to exit on syntax errors and arrow keys and the like... no getline.

-# Main Features (as of V0.1):
+## Main Features (as of V0.2):
 * Small language focusing on fundamental programming language concepts, with syntax hopefully promoting readable code
 * Strict static typing based on type inference (Hindley-Milner with Records and Subtyping a.k.a.
 F1sub)
 * Higher order functions, parametric polymorphism, generators
+* Simple Module system to help organize larger projects (probably buggy, and only basic opaque type features work)
-* LLVM based code generation
+* LLVM based code generation - performance is not a primary conern, yet decent despite some features incurring overhead (e.g. polymorphism, closures).

 Note that object orientation is not considered sufficiently fundamental or necessary to be included.
 Its application is complex enough that beginners are usually not able to say when it is needed,